Wednesday, May 28, 2025

 #7: The supplementary stuff retcons a few things

 What else are these mercenaries hiding?
-An answer to the bot problem, perhaps?

 This game is known for having lore held within other sources like official videos and web comics.
 What you might not know is that some of this lore contradicts the original bios of the playable characters.
 For example: The Medic's bio implies that he never had a medical license, while in his Meet the Team video he tells the Heavy the story of how he lost it.
 Meanwhile, the Demoman's bio states that his eye was lost during an attempt at killing the Loch Ness Monster, while the comic released with the Very Scary Halloween Special reveals that it was actually taken and turned into a monster by an evil spell book.